-Healthcare worker participants, including individuals with and without medical training, will be recruited from two sources.
+Participants will be recruited from three primary sources.
 The first is the Healthcare Worker Exposure Response and Outcomes (HERO) Registry Study, launched in April 2020 to characterize COVID-19 risk factors and outcomes among healthcare workers (HCWs) in the United States by the Duke Clinical Research Institute (DCRI).
-The overall goal of the HERO Registry is to create and engage a community of HCWs, who may be eligible for participation in future research studies, including studies of COVID-19 prophylaxis and treatment.
+The initial inclusion criteria for the HERO Registry focused on healthcare workers as a population of high research interest both due to their elevated infection risk and high priority for vaccine distribution vaccine under the EUA.
+In April 2021, due to Registry members consistently identifying the family unit as an important focus area for research and as vaccine supply has grown sufficient to make vaccine more widely available outside of limited occupational and age groups, the HERO Registry was expanded to include HCW families and community members (defined as the group of people that live, work, or interact with healthcare workers in their households, or anyone in the community).
+The overall goal of the HERO Registry is to create and engage a community of healthcare workers, their families, and their communities, who may be eligible for participation in future research studies, including studies of COVID-19 prophylaxis and treatment.
 Participants complete periodic questionnaires that capture data on demographics, medical history, employment characteristics, COVID testing/diagnosis, quality of life, and personal protective equipment (PPE) availability via an online portal.
-The registry currently comprises approximately 17,000 participants in all 50 states and is recruiting new HCWs for inclusion in the registry on an ongoing basis.
-Due to the broad definition of healthcare worker and limited inclusion/exclusion criteria, the registry supports enrollment of a diverse population and greater generalizability of results.
+The registry currently comprises approximately 25,000 participants in all 50 states and is recruiting new participants for inclusion on an ongoing basis.
+Due to the broad population definition and limited inclusion/exclusion criteria, the registry supports enrollment of a diverse population and greater generalizability of results.

-Table 1 provides a current description of registry members, demonstrating the diversity of healthcare workers who self-enrolled into the registry.
-The current demographic composition of the Registry is shown in Table 2.
+Table 1 provides a current description of registry members, demonstrating the diversity of participants who self-enrolled into the registry.
+The current demographic composition (as of December 2020) of the Registry is shown in Table 2.